zkxs/simple-crosshair-overlay/MAINTENANCE.md

 1. Check for outdated dependencies: `cargo outdated --workspace --exclude gtk`
    - note that the gtk dependency breaks cargo-outdated on Windows for some reason.
-2. Update dependencies: `cargo update --workspace`
+2. Update dependencies: `cargo update`

 ## Tests